itu-tid/lecture-notes/Lectures/APIs, REST,  Cloud Functions. ACL with Parse.md

 To think about:
 - what does the above code do?
 - how could a user abuse your system if you don't implement the above code?
-- if you check for comment length in the UI of your application... why would you still have to check right before saving a review also on the server?
+- if you check for comment length in JS in the UI of your application... why would you still have to check right before saving a review also on the server?

-**How can you define a function that is automatically called after a user makes a write to the database?**
+**How can you define a function that is automatically called *after* a user makes a write to the database?**

 ```js
 Parse.
 Cloud.afterSave ("Comment", (request) => {